AkifOzcelik/AFK_XP_Grinder/README.md

 2. Make sure you are in the game window.

+3. To stop the script spam the `J` key

-3. And you are done!
+4. And you are done!

 ### The .py File

 1. You can run the script in any IDE that supports Python.
 (Notepad++, VSC, PyCharm etc.)

-2. Make sur eyou have the `keyboard` library installed.
+2. Make sure you have the `keyboard` library installed.
 If not, go in CMD and type in `pip install keyboard`

 3. Make sure you are in the game window.